BrightChamps Logo

 FAQs On Binomial Distribution

-The standard deviation of a binomial distribution is given by the formula σ=n.p.(1-p), where n is the number of trials and p is the probability of success,
+The standard deviation of a binomial distribution is given by the formula σ = n.p.(1-p), where n is the number of trials and p is the probability of success,

 Math FAQ Answers Dropdown Arrow

-2.What is the binomial distribution formula?
+2.What is the formula for binomial distribution that my child needs to learn?

 Math FAQ Answers Dropdown Arrow